thesarfo/java-essentials/security-jwt.md

                         .requestMatchers("/login").permitAll()
                         .anyRequest().authenticated()
                         .and()
-                        .sessionManagement().sessionCreationPolicy(SessionCreationPolicy.STATELESS)
+                        .sessionManagement()
+                                .sessionCreationPolicy(SessionCreationPolicy.STATELESS)
                         .addFilterBefore(jwtRequestFilter(), UsernamePasswordAuthenticationFilter.class)

                         // now we need to make the session stateless, since we will be using jwt.
 But we need to add a filter to intercept the requests and validate the jwt token before we can make the session stateless.
-That is where we use the .addFilterBefore() method to add the JwtRequestFilter before the UsernamePasswordAuthenticationFilter
+That is where we use the .addFilterBefore() method to add the JwtRequestFilter before the UsernamePasswordAuthenticationFilter which is the default filter that Spring Security uses to authenticate the user.
                 )
                 .httpBasic(Customizer.withDefaults());
         return http.build();